 What is the Lunar Calendar?

 The lunar calendar is a calendar based on the phases of the moon.
 The Chinese calendar runs about one month behind the traditional US calendar and has between 30-50 more days in the year.
 In 1912 China changed the calendar to the Gregorian calendar that is used in the U.S and most other places in the world.
-The Chinese Zodiac Calendar has a 12-year cycle.
+The Chinese Zodiac Calendar has a 12 year cycle.
 Each new year is named after an animal from the Chinese zodiac.
 The animals in order are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Sheep, Monkey, Rooster, Dog and Pig.
-2021 marks the year of the Ox.
+2022 marks the year of the Tiger.

 How is Chinese New Year Celebrated?